Chen Xiao

 Chen Xiao (陈晓, born 5 July 1987) is a Chinese actor.
-He is best known for his roles in TV series Swordsman (2013), Legend of Lu Zhen (2013), The Romance of the Condor Heroes (2014), Nothing Gold Can Stay (2017) and A Dream of Splendor (2022).
+He is known for his roles in TV series Swordsman (2013), Legend of Lu Zhen (2013), The Romance of the Condor Heroes (2014), Nothing Gold Can Stay (2017), A Dream of Splendor (2022), and Legend of the Magnate (2025).

 Chen ranked 93rd on Forbes China Celebrity 100 list in 2014, and 74th in 2015.

 Early life and education

 Chen Xiao was born into a family of civil servants in Hefei, Anhui.
 At the age of 10, he was cast in his first television series Our Class Song (1997).
 Chen graduated from the Central Academy of Drama in 2009.

 Career

 2009–2012: Beginnings

 In 2009, Chen signed with his first agency Huayi Brothers.
 He then featured in the film Detective Dee and the Mystery of the Phantom Flame, directed by Tsui Hark.
 The same year, he appeared in the television series Spell of the Fragrance produced by Yu Zheng.
 Chen continued to appear in several television series under Yu Zheng, but only official signed a contract with him after starring in Beauties of the Emperor.
 Chen started to gain attention as an actor in the 2012 hit palace drama Palace II where his portrayal of the 19th prince attracted positive audience reviews.